French Kiss (Lil Louis song)

-"French Kiss" is a song by American DJ and record producer Lil Louis that became a European and American hit in 1989, despite being banned by the BBC.
-The song also was a hit in clubs around the world and it spent two weeks at number one on the US Billboard Dance Club Songs chart in October 1989.
-It became a crossover pop hit, peaking at number 50 on the Billboard Hot 100.
-It was also a mainstream pop hit in the United Kingdom, where it peaked at number two in August 1989.
+"French Kiss" is a song by American DJ and record producer Lil Louis, released in July 1989 by Epic and FFRR Records.
+It is written by Marvin Burns and Karlana Johnson, and was a European and American hit played widely in clubs, spending two weeks at number one on the US Billboard Dance Club Play chart in October 1989.
+The song became a crossover pop hit, peaking at number 50 on the Billboard Hot 100.
+It was also a mainstream pop hit in several European countries, where it entered the top five in 10 countries.
+In the United Kingdom, where the song peaked at number two, it was banned by the BBC.

 Originally an instrumental song (apart from wordless moans), vocals were recorded after the song was picked up for distribution by major labels.
 In the United States, the lead vocals on the track were performed by American singer Shawn Christopher and in Europe vocal duties were performed by a woman known only as "Pasquale".

 Structure and usage

 Distinctions of this song are that it is based on a single note (F-natural) and that it gradually slows down to a complete stop, marked by the sound of female moans, and then gradually speeding up.
 This was an innovative feature for any dance track at that time.
 The song includes a more erotic vocal performance than the title implies.

 The American 12-inch single was never released commercially on compact disc.
 It was sampled heavily on Josh Wink's single "How's Your Evening So Far?"—credited to Wink vs. Lil Louis.
 It was also sampled on the Wiseguys' 1998 song "Au-Pair Girls".
 In 1990, French TV presenter Lagaf' used a sample of the song in a parodic version under the name Bo le lavabo (WC Kiss).

 The song was also sampled on a remix of "The Loco-Motion" for Kylie Minogue's 1990 Enjoy Yourself Tour titled "The Oz Tour Mix", which remained unreleased in studio form for many years until it was finally released on the bonus disc of remixes of the 2002 compilation Greatest Hits '87–'92.

 The track was featured on the 1999 Carl Cox DJ album Non-stop 2000—CD 1, starting roughly midway through track six, "Funk on the Roll".
 Cox seamlessly mixed it in the background continuously, through the whole of the next track "Let It Roll", before it plays in its entire original form as track eight.

-The song was also sampled in "Custom Made (Give It to You)" by Lil' Kim, which appeared on her album The Notorious K.I.M..
+The song's moans are sampled as part of the beat on "Custom Made (Give It to You)" by Lil' Kim, which appeared on her album The Notorious K.I.M.
+Robyn's 2018 song "Send to Robin Immediately" creates a slow build using a sample of "French Kiss".